Modifications

 To address both regional variation and personal preference, designers often take their popular floor plans and create different exterior elevations for it.
 Some designers are even selling some of their plans with multiple elevation options packaged together for one price.
 These package deals are especially appealing to builders and developers.
 Keep in mind that designers are always able to create a new exterior treatment through their modification programs.

-These three homes (1210, 1211, 1212) are part of the Donald Gardner Neighborhood Starter Kit collection, which consists of floor plans and three different front elevation options packaged together for one price.
-Frank Betz Associates offers a similar program called Home Plan Packs.
-Sater Design Collection does not package plans together, but they do have several designs that have multiple elevation options (Gardner and Betz have many as well beyond the packaged plan sets).
 If you find a plan you like and are curious about other elevation options, you can always contact the designer’s office and find out what is available by calling 1-888-840-6020 and entering the extension number that corresponds with the designer.

 |